w3f/Grants-Program/applications/stampika.md

 ### Team's experience

 We are all final year School of Computing students from National University of Singapore.
 Collectively, we have won prizes at 7 hackathons in the past.
-3 of our members are part of NUS Overseas College, a very selective programme from NUS that provide opportunities for studnets to intern in start-up companies in leading entrepreneurial hotspots across the world - in our case, it’s Toronto.
+3 of our members are part of NUS Overseas College, a very selective programme from NUS that provide opportunities for students to intern in start-up companies in leading entrepreneurial hotspots across the world - in our case, it’s Toronto.

 Our team has also worked for Web3 companies like CoinGecko, Mavennet while also contributing to open source blockchain repositories like Cosmos-sdk.